Uthman: Revolt against Uthman

-The politics of Egypt played the major role in the propaganda war against the caliphate, so Uthman summoned Abdullah ibn Saad, the governor of Egypt, to Medina to consult with him as to the course of action that should be adopted.
-Abd Allah ibn Sa'd came to Medina, leaving the affairs of Egypt to his deputy, and in his absence, Muhammad ibn Abi Hudhayfa staged a coup d'état and took power.
-On hearing of the revolt in Egypt, Abd Allah hastened back, but Uthman was not in a position to offer him any military assistance, and so Abd Allah was unable to suppress the revolt.
+The politics of Egypt played a major role in the propaganda war against the caliphate, so Uthman summoned Abd Allah ibn Sa'd, the governor of Egypt, to Medina to consult with him as to the course of action that should be adopted.
+Ibn Sa'd came to Medina, leaving the affairs of Egypt to his deputy, and in his absence, Muhammad ibn Abi Hudhayfa staged a coup d'état and took power.
+On hearing of the revolt in Egypt, Ibn Sa'd hastened back, but Uthman was not in a position to offer him any military assistance, and so Ibn Sa'd was unable to suppress the revolt.

-Several Sunni scholars, such as Ibn Qutaybah, Ali Ibn Burhanuddin al-Halabi, Ibne Abi-al-Hadeed and Ibne Manzur, reported that there were several leading Sahaba among those who called upon Uthman to step down for reasons such as nepotism and profligacy.

 Rebels in Medina

-From Egypt, Kufa, and Basra, contingents of about 1,000 people apiece were sent to Medina, each with instructions to assassinate Uthman and overthrow the government.
-Representatives of the Egyptian contingent waited on Ali and offered him the Caliphate, but he turned them down.
-Representatives of the contingent from Kufa waited on Al-Zubayr, and those from Basra waited on Talha, each offering them their allegiance as the next Caliph, but both were similarly turned down.
+From Egypt, Kufa, and Basra, contingents of about 1,000 people apiece were sent to Medina, each with instructions to overthrow Uthman and his government.
+Representatives of the Egyptian contingent waited on Ali and offered him the caliphate, but he turned them down.
+Representatives of the contingent from Kufa waited on Zubayr, and those from Basra waited on Talha, each offering them their allegiance as the next Caliph, but both were similarly turned down.
 By proposing alternatives to Uthman as Caliph, the rebels swayed public opinion in Medina to the point where Uthman's faction could no longer offer a united front.
 Uthman had the active support of the Umayyads and a few other people in Medina.

-Siege of Uthman
+Siege of Uthman's residence

-The early stage of the siege of Uthman's house was not severe, but, as the days passed, the rebels intensified the pressure against Uthman.
+The early stages of the siege of Uthman's house was not severe, but, as the days passed, the rebels intensified the pressure against Uthman.
 With the departure of the pilgrims from Medina to Mecca, the rebel position was strengthened further, and as a consequence the crisis deepened.
-The rebels understood that, after the Hajj, the Muslims, gathered at Mecca from all parts of the Muslim world, might march to Medina to relieve Uthman.
+The rebels understood that, after the Hajj pilgrimage, the Muslims gathered at Mecca might march to Medina and relieve Uthman.
 They therefore decided to take action against Uthman before the pilgrimage was over.
 During the siege, Uthman was asked by his supporters, who outnumbered the rebels, to let them fight, but Uthman refused in an effort to avoid bloodshed among Muslims.
-Unfortunately for Uthman, violence still occurred.
-The gates of the house of Uthman were shut and guarded by the warrior Abd-Allah ibn al-Zubayr, along with Ali's sons, Hasan ibn Ali and Husayn ibn Ali.
+The gates of his house were shut and guarded by Abd Allah ibn al-Zubayr, along with Ali's sons, Hasan and Husayn.